tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Argentina.md

 </details>

-### Method invocation
+### API call
-The following are the examples of the request and response of this method.
+The following are the bodies of the request and response of this method.
 For the sake of the example, the request and response here show two payment methods.

 {{< tabs tabTotal="2" tabID="5" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}
 <br>

-Request example:
+Request body:
 ```JSON
 {
    "test": false,